motm-1/PI_MLOps/README.md

 This endpoint requires an user id and returns five recommendations of games similar to the ones that the user and users similars to him likes.

-Example: `doctr` : *{'Recommendations for the user doctr':['The Wolf Among Us', 'The Witcher 2: Assassins of Kings Enhanced Edition', 'Max Payne 3' 'Defiance', 'The Walking Dead']}*
+Example: `doctr` : *{'Recommendations for the user doctr':['The Wolf Among Us', 'The Witcher 2: Assassins of Kings Enhanced Edition', 'Max Payne 3', 'Defiance', 'The Walking Dead']}*

 - /**ItemRecommendation**/{`item`}

 This endpoint requires a game id or name and returns five recommendations of similar games.

-Example: `Killing Floor` : *{'Recommendations for the game Killing Floor':['Killing Floor 2', 'Killinf Floor: Uncovered', 'Left 4 Dead 2', 'Resident Evil Revelations / Biohazard Revelations', 'Dead By Daylight']}*
+Example: `Killing Floor` : *{'Recommendations for the game Killing Floor':['Killing Floor 2', 'Killing Floor: Uncovered', 'Left 4 Dead 2', 'Resident Evil Revelations / Biohazard Revelations', 'Dead By Daylight']}*

 To see the process you can visit the [Main](https://github.com/motm-1/PI_MLOps/blob/main/main.py) and [Datasets](https://github.com/motm-1/PI_MLOps/blob/main/build_datasets.py) archives.